Iri25/dynamic-systems/README.md

-Dynamic System
+Dynamic Systems

-Some dynamic system issues solved using Jupyter Notebook.
+Some dynamic systems issues solved using Jupyter Notebook.